josephptflanagan/just-tech-news/README.md

 # Just Tech News

 ## Description
-A clone of Hacker News to lern the use of ORM (Object Relational Mapping)
+A clone of Hacker News to learn the use of ORM (Object Relational Mapping)

 ## GitHub Repository
 [Repository](https://github.com/josephptflanagan/just-tech-news)